 7. Start Out Small

 Your pet might not be ready for the whole home right away, especially if he’s young.
-When you have to leave him unsupervised, consider putting him in one room to get used to his surroundings.
-This way, you only need to completely pet proof one room at a time as your young pet grows.
+When you have to leave him unsupervised, make sure they are comfortable using a designer dog bed and consider putting him in one room to get used to his surroundings.
+This way, you only need to completely pet-proof one room at a time as your young pet grows.
 You may also consider crate training to keep some dogs limited until they grow out of their destructive phase.

 You might choose your bedroom as the place to keep your pet when you’re out.
 Choosing a room can help limit the disasters your pet can get into when left alone for an extended period.
 You can slowly increase the area they can roam in as you pet proof your home.